sayahali/Tal-Brabo-ROS-MC4N-triomotion-controller/README.md

 ==>to control the arm,run on the terminal: rosrun trio_motion_arm talarm_control

 ==>to receive the position of the arm,run on the terminal: rosrun trio_motion_arm talarm_position

+For those who want to excute commands directly with linux,you need to do step 2 then extract the file TrioPC-x86_64.tgz,go inside the extracted folder and run these commands in terminal:
+-)make
+-)gcc  TrioPC_Linux_Test_cpp.cpp libTrioPC-x86_64.so -o TrioPC_Linux
+-)./TrioPC_Linux